dmytro-parfenov/ngx-drag-resize/README.md

 Run `npm run build:lib:prod` to make a production build of the library.
 The build artifacts will be stored in the `dist/ngx-drag-resize` directory.

 Run `npm run build:demo:prod` to make a production build of the demo application.
 The build artifacts will be stored in the `dist/ngx-drag-resize-demo` directory.

-Run `npm run build:demo:prod-gh-pages` to make a production build of the demo application for the GitHub Pages.
-The build artifacts will be stored in the `dist/ngx-drag-resize-demo` directory.

 ## Documentation